jduffield65/coppafish/docs/pipeline/omp.md

 based on the $n_{pixels}\times n_{genes}$ array of coefficients, $\pmb{\mu}$.

 A $200\times 200$ pixel section of such an image for three genes is shown on the right.
-Clearly, most values in each image because each pixel only has a non-zero coefficient for a very small number of genes.
+Clearly, most values in each image are zero because each pixel only has a non-zero coefficient for a very small fraction of genes.

 <br clear="right"/>